 The final word: Is Webull better than TD Ameritrade?

-I honestly believe that the better online brokerage is the one that meets your needs as an investor.
+We truly believe that the best online brokerage is the one that meets your needs as an investor.
 Do you want access to nearly every security available?
 Or is something like cryptocurrency more important to you?

 The reality is that you can have them both, and many investors do use more than one platform, especially since many of the more traditional brokerages still aren’t offering cryptocurrency.